codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 In this guide, we'll show you how to quickly set up our Xero API integration so you can access accounting data from your SMB customers who use Xero.

-When you've completed this guide, you can use the Xero integration to connect up to 25 companies.
+After completing this guide, you'll be able to use the Xero integration to connect up to 25 companies.
 If you want to connect more than 25 companies, you'll need to [register as an official Xero App Partner](/integrations/accounting/xero/xero-app-partner-program).

 :::tip Tell us about your use case
 Xero App Partnership is not possible for all use cases.
 We encourage you to work closely with Codat for guidance on your specific use case.